 Letting the Bread Rise

-The dough will need to rise for about an hour in a warm place.
+The dough will need to rise just once, for about an hour in a warm place.
 For me, that’s in my microwave with the lights underneath on.
 The lights make the microwave nice and warm but not too hot.
 You could also put your dough in the oven.
 Just make sure the oven is off.
 If it’s cold in there, turn it on for a few minutes to warm it up, then turn it off and put your dough in there.
 If you have a sunny room, that would probably work too.
 Just a little warmer than room temperature is what you’re after, ideally.

-Cover your dough with a breathable towel, like thin a tea towel or a kitchen hand towel that doesn’t shed is fine too:
+Cover your dough with a breathable towel, like a thin tea towel or a kitchen hand towel that doesn’t shed is fine too: